Skip to main content

 Language attribute

 The language in which the spatial coverage metadata is recorded may be included in the Lang attribute, but is not displayed or searchable in Research Data Australia.
-The RDA Registry accepts language codes consistent with IETF's BCP (Best Current Practice) 47: Tags for Identifying Languages (incorporating RFC 5646).
-Language codes may be selected from:
+The RDA Registry accepts language tags consistent with IETF's BCP (Best Current Practice) 47: Tags for Identifying Languages (incorporating RFC 5646).
+Language codes may be selected from the IANA Language subtag registry (an IANA Language Subtag lookup tool is available also).

 Use in Research Data Australia

-Geospatial information recorded in the Spatial Coverage element will generate maps in Research Data Australia, if valid, correctly formatted information of Types "dcmiPoint", "iso19139dcmiBox", "gmlKmlPolyCoords" or "kmlPolyCoords" is provided.
-Multiple points or polygons will all be displayed on the one map.
+Geospatial information recorded in the Spatial Coverage element will generate maps in Research Data Australia, if valid, correctly formatted metadata of Spatial Type: "dcmiPoint", "iso19139dcmiBox", "gmlKmlPolyCoords" or "kmlPolyCoords" is provided.
+Multiple points or polygons will be displayed on the one map.

 Best Practice

-• The geospatial information format must be specified using Spatial Type e.g. kmlPolyCoords
+• Specify the geospatial information format using the Spatial Type attribute, e.g. kmlPolyCoords.

 • To display a map in Research Data Australia, ensure valid spatial data of types dcmiPoint, iso19139dcmiBox, gmlKmlPolyCoords or kmlPolyCoords is provided.